Banaanhangwagen/apfs-fuse/README.md

 mkdir build
 cd build
 cmake ..
-ccmake . ## Only if you want to change build options; for example: when you want to use 'FUSE2' instead make
+ccmake . ## Only needed if you want to change build options; for example: when you want to use 'FUSE2' instead make
 ```

 ### Extract the hash
 ```
-$ sudo ./bin/apfs-dump-quick <image.dmg> <log.txt>
+$ sudo ./build/apfs-dump-quick <image.dmg> <log.txt>
 ```